dipesh227/dreampixeltechnology/README.md

 -   **Secure Google Authentication**: Sign in to save and manage your creations securely.
 -   **Database Encryption**: User-submitted prompts and feedback are encrypted at rest in the database using `pgsodium` for enhanced privacy.
 -   **Focused on Google Gemini**: Built to exclusively use Google's powerful Gemini AI models for the best results.
+-   **Live API Status**: An indicator in the header shows if the default API key is configured correctly and is operational.
 -   **Interactive & Modern UI**: A vibrant, colorful UI with a neon mouse trail, glowing hover effects, and an animated background that synchronizes with AI generation tasks.
 -   **Personalized History**: Like and save your favorite creations, stored securely and tied to your user account.